 Example for Geographic Target Setting

-The location you set in your account will be shown in the search results.
+Google will start showing the location you set in the search results.
 Here is an example of how a site geo targeted for US will show in the searches.
 It may take few weeks to few months time for Google to refresh all your indexed URLs and till the time you will see the mix of URLs without location and with location.
 Hence it is not recommended to change the locations frequently.